jakobnissen/jakobnissen.github.io/posts/defense.md

 I assumed that, if Python classes had a raison d'être, they _had_ to have some special behaviour I just couldn't see!

 Viewing from the present, it's clear I got the assumption wrong.
-Sure, classes do unlock some new behavour that cannot be achieved without the use of classes, but that is not why classes are useful.
+Sure, classes do unlock some new behaviour that cannot be achieved without the use of classes, but that is not why classes are useful.
 In fact, nearly all the classes I write nowadays don't do anything that could not be achieved with built-in types and function calls.

 The problem with the example of Rex the Dog is that classes _are not about_ being able to represent your dog.